alphagov/paas-cf/README.md

 ./concourse/scripts/create-microbosh.sh $DEPLOY_ENV
 ```

-This pipeline will:

- * Use terraform to create the required resources for microbosh.
- * Render `manifests/bosh-manifest` using spruce.
- * Generate a set of random passwords for bosh init.
- * Deploy microbosh using `bosh-init`

 To setup the pipeline `destroy-microbosh`:

 ```
 ./concourse/scripts/destroy-microbosh.sh $DEPLOY_ENV
 ```

-This pipeline will:

- * Get the resources from the deploy microbosh pipeline.
- * Run `bosh-init` to delete the deployment, updating the bosh init state
-   with an empty file.
- * Destroy the resources created by terraform.

 ### Deploy and destroy cloudfoundry with microbosh
 ```